iBug/iBug-source/_posts/2023/2023-04-23-checkin-infrastructure.md

 ---
-title: My «Daily Health Report» infrastructure
+title: My automated Daily Health Report infrastructure
 tags: server networking development
 redirect_from: /p/57
 ---

-Back in the days when the [Zero COVID policy][zcp] was still relevant, our university implemented a *Daily Health Report* system.
-Students and faculty were required to submit a form online every day, providing various information about their health status.
-Failure to do so resulted in denied entry to the school, and during the harshest periods, forced quarantine.
-Thanks to the complete lockdown of the campuses, we had literally nothing to do besides staying at school, and as a result the data we had to submit on each day were pratically invariant.
-It's a colossal waste of time to do it manually (and some anecdotes later on), so I decided to automate the process.
+Back in the days when the [Zero COVID policy][zcp] was prevailing, our university introduced a *Daily Health Report* system.
+Students and faculty were mandated to submit a daily online form detailing their health status.
+Noncompliance resulted in denied campus access, and in more stringent times, forced quarantine.
+Thanks to the comprehensive lockdown of campuses, our activity were strictly confined.
+Consequently, our daily data submission were pratically invariant.
+It's a colossal waste of effort to do it manually (with some anecdotes later on), so I opted to automate the process.

-As the policies changed over time, so did our school's reporting platform.
-I had to update the reporting script multiple times implementing various new features matching that of the reporting platform.
+As the policies evolved, our school's reporting platform also underwent changes.
+I had to update the reporting script multiple times with new features to align those of the reporting platform.

-Similar to my [previous article]({% post_url 2023/2023-01-08-overengineering-adventofcode %}), there's a substantial difference between making it work and making it work *elegantly*.
-So in this article, I'll share my infrastructure that composes the automated daily report system, and discuss some of the design options and decisions I made.
+Much like my [previous article]({% post_url 2023/2023-01-08-overengineering-adventofcode %}), there's a significant distinction between making something work and making it work with elegance.
+So in this article, I'll share my infrastructure for the automated daily report system, and delve into some design options and decisions I made in the way.

   [zcp]: https://en.wikipedia.org/wiki/Chinese_government_response_to_COVID-19

 ## The reporting script {#script}

-Writing a script is about the easiest thing in the whole system, and it's the one with the least technical content.
-Anyone who knows how to write one can do it well, so I [open-sourced mine][github].
-It's just a few minutes of work to open the Developer Tools on your browser, identifying the request that comes from the \[Submit\] buttom, copying its payload out and put that into a script, and it's ready to service.
+Writing a script is about the easiest thing in the whole system with the least technical complexity.
+Anyone with basic scripting abilities can do it well, so I [open-sourced mine][github].
+It only takes a few minutes to open the Developer Tools on your browser, identify the request originating from the \[Submit\] button, copy its payload out and put that into a script, and it's ready to service.
 If anything marginally fancy were to be added, it'd be saving certain data to a separate file so that others can adopt the script more easily.

 The next thing is to run the script every day at a desired time.
-A common solution is to use Cron, simple and easy.
-[Systemd timers][timer] is a modern alternative with a few more features at the cost of a more complex configuration.
+A common solution is to use Cron that is simple and easy.
+[Systemd timers][timer] is a modern alternative offering more features at the expense of a more complex configuration.
 I chose the latter for its `RandomizedDelaySec` option, so that the script won't be run at the exact same time every day.

 At the beginning I also had a sample GitHub Actions workflow file so that others can fork my repository and start automating their reports with minimal effort.
 However, I scrapped it later on realizing it's against GitHub's ToS.